Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Potential instabilities

-where $f$ denotes the free energy density.
-With all these in hand, we are capable of studying the susceptibilities of all candidates phases to determine the leading phase for phase $X$, which owns the strongest divergence of susceptibility~\cite{Cvetkovic2012PRB}.
+where $f$ denotes the free-energy density.
+With all these in hand, we can systematically study the susceptibilities of all candidates phases to identify the leading phase for phase $X$, which exhibits the strongest divergence of susceptibility~\cite{Cvetkovic2012PRB}.

-To proceed, we notice from Eqs.~(\ref{Eq_Delta_1})-(\ref{Eq_Delta_2}) characterizing the strengths of source terms that certain candidates in Table~\ref{Table_candidate-phases} are degenerate to one-loop level.
-As a consequence, it is convenient to divide them into four cases: Phase-A (density, $x$-current, AP or CDW), Phase-B ($s$-wave SC or tiplet $\mathrm{SC}_0$), Phase-C (chiral $\textrm{SC}_{1}$ or tiplet $\mathrm{SC}_1$) and Phase-D (chiral $\textrm{SC}_{2}$ or tiplet $\mathrm{SC}_3$), respectively.
-After performing the numerical analysis by combining the RG equations of both interaction parameters and $\Delta^{\mathrm{PH/PP}}_{i}$, we obtain the energy-dependent susceptibilities of all four cases, as shown in Fig.~\ref{Fig_four-chi_three-types} for three kinds FPs mentioned in Table-I. Learning from Fig.~\ref{Fig_four-chi_three-types} for several representative initial conditions, the basic results as approaching all three distinct kinds of FPs are obtained.
-At first, it is clear that Phase-C is the leading instability once the system is driven to the type-II FP, indicating that chiral $\textrm{SC}_{1}$ or tiplet $\mathrm{SC}_1$ becomes the dominant phase and henceforth the best candidate for the phase $X$ displayed in Fig.~\ref{Fig_phase}(a).
-In comparison, although Phase-C is not the overwhelming choice among other phases around the type-I and type-III FPs, it is still the optimal sate for the phase $X$.
+To proceed, we notice from Eqs.~(\ref{Eq_Delta_1})-(\ref{Eq_Delta_2}), which characterizes the strengths of source terms, that certain candidates in Table~\ref{Table_candidate-phases} are degenerate at the one-loop level.
+As a consequence, it is convenient to categorize them into four cases: Phase-A (density, $x$-current, AP or CDW), Phase-B ($s$-wave SC or triplet $\mathrm{SC}_0$), Phase-C (chiral $\textrm{SC}_{1}$ or triplet $\mathrm{SC}_1$) and Phase-D (chiral $\textrm{SC}_{2}$ or triplet $\mathrm{SC}_3$), respectively.
+Following a numerical analysis that combines the RG equations for both interaction parameters and $\Delta^{\mathrm{PH/PP}}_{i}$, we obtain the energy-dependent susceptibilities for all four cases, as shown in Fig.~\ref{Fig_four-chi_three-types}, corresponding to the three types of FPs mentioned in Table~\ref{Table_classify_FPs}.
+Learning from Fig.~\ref{Fig_four-chi_three-types} for several representative initial conditions, the basic results are obtained as we approach all three distinct kinds of FPs.
+At first, it is evident that Phase-C emerges as the leading instability once the system is driven to the type-I or type-II FP.
+This indicates that chiral $\textrm{SC}_{1}$ or triplet $\mathrm{SC}_1$ becomes the dominant phase, and henceforth is the preferred candidate for the phase $X$ displayed in Fig.~\ref{Fig_phase}(a)-(b).
+In comparison, although Phase-C is not the predominant choice among other phases around the type-III FP, it remains the optimal state for phase $X$ as depicted in Fig.~\ref{Fig_phase}(c).
 These results are in qualitative agreement with the results in Ref.~\cite{Ruhman2019PRX}.

-In this sense, our analysis suggests that there indeed exists some interaction-driven phase transition.
-Accompanying the certain instability, there may result in critical physical implications, which we will deliver in the next section.
+In this context, our analysis reveals the existence of an interaction-driven phase transition.
+The onset of instability suggests the potential emergence of critical physical implications, which we elucidate in Sec.~\ref{Sec_critical_implications}.